Accessible ARIA Accordions

-Accordions are commonly used when an interface has large groups of sectioned content.
+Accordions are commonly used when an interface has large groups of sectioned content, but all of the content doesn’t need to be available at the same time.
 In these instances the topics or headings are considered to be the necessary content of the screen.
 The content associated with the headings may only be of interest on an as-needed basis.

 A good example of where an accordion interface could be appropriate, would be a frequently asked questions (F.A.Q.) page.
 In this instance, the questions would be considered headings to their answers.
 As the different answers are only useful to individuals that are interested in a particular question, those answers would be hidden by default, until a user wanted to expose them.

-Accordion functionality aside, a F.A.Q. page would typically use the following markup structure:
+Accordion functionality aside for a moment, a F.A.Q. page would typically use the following markup structure:

 <h2> <!-- or h# depending on your document structure --> Question goes here </h2> <p> Answer to question goes here. </p> <!-- repeat -->